Â黨ÐÇ¿Õmv

 Stress, anxiety, and feelings of depression are normal feelings that all of us experience at times.
 If a student shares with you that they are stressed, anxious, or depressed, be supportive and validating to the student.
 Perhaps ask them what is causing them to feel this way and talk with them about how they could cope with their stress.
 Encourage them to find some effective ways to address their feelings (organization, exercise, asking for help, or sharing with a trustedÌýfriend).Ìý

-If the student shares that they are experiencing stress, anxiety, or depression and indicate it is impairing normal daily functioning, encourage the student to seek help from theÌýLMC Counseling Office.ÌýÌý
+If the student shares that they are experiencing stress, anxiety, or depression and indicate it is impairing normal daily functioning, encourage the student to seek help from theÌýLMC Student Well-Being & Accessibility Department.ÌýÌý

 If you feel follow-up is needed after talking with the student, pleaseÌýsubmitÌýaÌýÌýso that our CARE Team can follow up with theÌýstudentÌýto offer support and resources.Ìý

-Encourage the student to reach out to the LMC Counseling Office.ÌýÌý
+Encourage the student to reach out to the LMC Student Well-Being & Accessibility Department.ÌýÌý

 Submit aÌýÌýso that our CARE Team canÌýfollow-upÌýwith theÌýstudentÌýto offer support and resources.

-If the student has communicated a specific plan to harm themselves or others, this is an EMERGENCY SITUATION – CALL 9-1-1.Ìý
+If the student has communicated a specific plan to harm themselves or others, this is an EMERGENCY SITUATION – CALL 9-1-1 or 6911.Ìý

 Please follow up by completing aÌýÌýso that our CARE Team can follow up with the student after they receive the required immediate medical and safety care.ÌýÌý